-The RCRC cites the protection granted to the Red Cross and Red Crescent designations and names under universally agreed international humanitarian law treaties and laws in multiple jurisdictions as establishing a sui generis case for permanent protection of the RCRC designations ; and that these from third party registration at both the top and second level in all gTLDs; and that these designations should remain available for registration by the appropriate RCRC organizations through a Modified Reserved Names list.
+The RCRC cites the protection granted to the Red Cross and Red Crescent designations and names under universally agreed international humanitarian law treaties (the Geneva Conventions of 1949 and their Additional Protocols) and under the domestic laws in force and laws in multiple jurisdictions as establishing a sui generis case for permanent protection of the RCRC designations and names from third party registration at both the top and second level in all gTLDs.
+The RCRC also underline that the proposed reservations and protections should be made to extend not only to the Red Cross and Red Crescent designations per se (as currently listed in the Applicant Guidebook and in Specification 5 of the revised Registry Agreement), but also to the full list of names of the respective components of the International Red Cross and Red Crescent Movement (i.e. the 188 recognized National Red Cross or Red Crescent Societies - e.g. German Red Cross, Afghan Red Crescent, Red Star of David, etc - and of the two international components of the International Red Cross and Red Crescent Movement - the International Committee of the Red Cross (ICRC) and the International Federation of Red Cross and Red Crescent Societies (IFRC).
+Such reservations should be foreseen as a minimum in English as well as, in regard to National Societies, in their respective national languages).

+Lastly, in accordance with the aforementioned international and legal regimes, the Red Cross and Red Crescent have asked that

+- the Red Cross and Red Crescent designations and names from third party registration at both the top and second level in all gTLDs remain available for registration by the appropriate RCRC organizations through a Modified Reserved Names list;

+Due consideration to be given to the establishment of a String Similarity Review at top as well as second levels, as far as technically possible, and thus in line with international law prohibiting not only the improper or unauthorized uses of the Red Cross and Red Crescent designations and related names, but also imitations thereof; and that

+The names and acronyms of the international components of the International Red Cross and Red Crescent Movement, be added to the list of reserved IGO names, and thus, in consideration of the observer status of both organizations in the United Nations General Assembly.

-DTWith regard to acronyms, the RCRC supports the modification of existing RPMs and the waiver of fees to allow the RCRC and other qualifying international organizations to utilize them for protecting their respective acronyms.
+With regard to acronyms, the RCRC supports the modification of existing RPMs and the waiver of fees to allow the RCRC and other qualifying international organizations to utilize them for protecting their respective acronyms.

-The IOC also cites the protection granted to IOC identifiers under international treaties and laws in multiple jurisdictions (recognized by the GAC and the ICANN Board) as justification for establishing special permanent protection of the IOC designations at both the top and second levels in all gTLDs.
+The IOC also cites the sui generis protection granted to IOC identifiers under international treaties and national laws in multiple jurisdictions (recognized by the GAC and the ICANN Board) as justification for establishing special permanent protection from third party registration of the IOC designations at both the top and second levels in all gTLDs. ; and that the IOC designations be available for registration by the IOC or its authorized international and national organizations through a Modified Reserved Names list.

 The position of IGOs that special protections should be provided for IGO names and acronyms at both the top and second levels is summarized above in the Minority Position of the RySG submission.
+It is consistent with GAC advice on the need for protection of IGO names and acronyms against inappropriate third party registration, and with the Board’s acknowledged need for interim protection being in place before any new gTLDs would launch.
+IGOs do not believe finalization of this Working Groups deliberations, or any other Working Group which may be required to consider granting IGOs access to UDRP, URS, TMCH or other ICANN mechanisms would remain on-going.